 More Read: Is DJI Pocket 2 waterproof?

 For example, look at iPhone 13 Pro main 1/1.9″ sensor.
-It captures better nighttime photos than GoPro 10 even though the GoPro has a bigger sensor (1/1.17″).
-The real magic is not in the sensor size or lens but in the software.
+It captures better nighttime photos than GoPro 10, even though the GoPro has a bigger sensor (1/1.17″).
+The real magic is not in the sensor size or lens but the software.

 Improved stabilization with HyperSmooth 5.0